 Pin Oak Village, Inc. entered into an Emergency Water Supply Contract with the City of Katy, Texas, ("City") dated November 12, 1981.
 Pursuant to the terms of that Contract, the interest of Pin Oak Village, Inc. was assigned to the District.
-The Contract has been extended, effective December 31, 2017, for a five-year period.
 The City agreed to pay \$1.50 per 1,000 gallons of water furnished by the District.
 If the City provides water to the District, it will be billed at 150% of the rate charged to single-family residential users.
+The Contract expires on December 31, 2027.